siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

 ## Usage

-Breadcrumbs make the structure of your appliction transparent to the user.
+Breadcrumbs make the structure of your application transparent to the user.
 They offer means to navigate through the application.

 ### When to use